ilandikov/conventional-commit-analyser/README.md

 ### `--show-skipped-commits`

 The script will analyse only conventional commits - commits with message starting with several non-space characters and a column.
 If you see lots of skipped commits, add this option to see what has been skipped.

+### `--commit-days`

+Show the total number of unique days when a commit happened.
+When analysing two repositories, if commits happeneds on the same day, it will be counted as 1 commit day.

 ## Important limitations